Polymer/old-docs-site/app/2.0/docs/devguide/dom-template.md

     you should memoize the modified template so you don't have to regenerate it when the getter is called.

-The following example shows a simple modification of a parent template:
+The following example shows a simple modification based on a parent template:

 ```js
 (function() {